 "A way of engaging with the world, a way of thinking, a philosopy… Love it."

 What is a system?
 Let's try a definition.
-Not the definition, a definition: A system is "a collection of entities, that are seen by somebody, as interacting together, to do something" (from "Wicked Solutions" ).
+Not the definition, a definition: A system is "a collection of entities, that are seen by somebody, as interacting together, to do something" (DIck Morris quoted in "Wicked Solutions" ).
 Conceptually important is whether one sees systems as "real" entities 'out there' or human constructs that help us visualize and conceptualize the world and our engagement with it.
 There are proponents of both views.
 Firmly in the latter camp I see systems as heuristics to understand and navigate the world of my choosing.